JuanIrache/gopro-telemetry/readme.md

 ## To-Do

-- don't force timeout date on presets, set to null
 - problem when using grouptimes and timeout date (don't delete date until later)
 - Add option to not merge, separate from not interpolate
 - Beta test